bmjoy/ZZZStudio/README.md

 Some features are:
 ```
-- Integration with `Radioegor146` repo to load asset_index through `Options -> Specify AI version`.
+- Integration with "Radioegor146" repo to load asset_index through "Options -> Specify AI version".
-- Exportable Assets (not all of them) with XOR/JSON support for `MiHoYoBinData`
+- Exportable Assets (not all of them) with XOR/JSON support for "MiHoYoBinData"
 - Togglable debug console.
 - Container/filename recovery for Assets.
+- Build Asset List of assets inside game files (use "Option -> Export Options -> AM Format" to change between XML and JSON).
+- CLI version (beta).
 ```
 _____________________________________________________________________________________________________________________________
 How to use: